 - No stand-alone LTC policies are available

 OneAmerica is a financial services and mutual insurance company that specializes in life insurance and annuity products.
 It offers hybrid life insurance policies and annuity plans, both of which include LTC benefits.
 It’s relatively high NAIC complaint ratio and low financial strength rating kept it out of our main list.

-LTC Resource Centers
+LTC Resource Center